BCghadmin/mkdocs-bc/docs/lursoft/lursoft_index.en.md

 ![][1]

-After the setup is done you can also test the connection by clicking "Test Connection."
-In the opening window "Lursoft Business Register Query," you can add the name or Reg.
+After the setup is done you can also test the connection by clicking "Test Connection".
+In the opening window "Lursoft Business Register Query", you can add the name or Reg.
 No. of the company you are looking for and the country you are looking for.
 If the connection is available, the imported data will be displayed in the left Business Register block.

 ![][2]